 Conservation and Environmental Science Major Requirements

-The Conservation and Natural Resources Track requires a minimum of 54 credits, 29 of which are advanced-level.
-All students in the Conservation and Natural Resources track must fulfill the required 36 credits (25 lower-level core credits, and 11 advanced-level credits) and an additional 18 advanced-level credits from among the approved Conservation and Natural Resources Track electives.
+The Conservation and Environmental Science (CES) major requires a minimum of 54 credits, 29 of which are advanced-level.
+All students in the major must fulfill the required 36 credits (25 lower-level core credits, and 11 advanced-level credits) and an additional 18 advanced-level credits from among the approved CES upper-level electives.

 Students must complete the courses listed below, including at least 15 upper-division (numbered 300 and above) credits in the major in residence at UWM.
 The College of Letters & Science requires that students attain at least a 2.0 GPA on all credits in the major attempted at UWM.
 In addition, students must attain a 2.0 GPA on all major credits attempted, including any transfer work.